Golden Bull Mountain Ridge Park: Battle of the Liberation on Hainan Island Martyrs' Cemetery

 Located within the park, this cemetery was established to mark the sixtieth anniversary of the liberation of Hainan from the Japanese (December 31, 2008) and to cherish the memory of the martyrs who died for that cause.
 The creation of the cemetery was approved by the municipal government in March 2009.

 The total area of the squares and monuments is 4,200 square metres (70 metres long by 60 metres wide).
 The main monument is 16 metres tall, and was designed to resemble a boat hull crossing the sea, symbolizing the Landing Operation on Hainan Island.
 It also depicts the battles of Feng Baiju's "Qiongya Zongdui" (Hainan Independent Column).

 The construction was managed by the Haikou City Bureau of Civil Affairs and was designed by Beijing Zhen-Dong International Construction Design Ltd. The actual construction was done by the Sixth Urban Construction Engineering Bureau Group Co., Ltd.

 Members of Qiongya Zongdui and other troops who took part in the landing operation collaborated in the design and construction process.

 The construction took place between December 1, 2009 and March 31, 2010, taking a total of 120 days.
-The cost was 4.61 million yuan, 3.9 million of which was provided by the federal government, with the remaining 710,000 paid for by Hainan province.
+The cost was 4.61 million yuan, 3.9 million of which was provided by the central government, with the remaining 710,000 paid for by Hainan province.